So you wanted the long version? Here we go.

 The Pipeline Program is a year-long program that includes several components.

 Pipeline Summer Institute (PSI) - The Pipeline Program provides orientation to the world of graduate education through a six-week summer research institute at the CUNY Graduate Center.
 In the summer institute, fellows take a research seminar in either the social sciences or the humanities designed to introduce them to graduate-level work and research skills.
 They also take courses on critical thinking and writing, Grad School 101, and intensive GRE preparation.
 An important outcome of the PSI is the drafting of a research statement that forms the foundation of later activities.
-The PSI runs from June 1 through July 12 for the 2019-2020 cohort.
+The PSI runs 9am-5pm every weekday from June 3 through July 12 for the 2019-2020 cohort.

-Monthly Colloquia - In the fall and spring semesters, fellows attend monthly colloquia at the Graduate Center focused on the graduate admissions process in the fall and thesis completion in the spring.
+Monthly Colloquia - In the fall and spring semesters, fellows attend one colloquium each month at the Graduate Center focused on the graduate admissions process in the fall and thesis completion in the spring.
 They also work in small peer mentoring groups led by Pipeline Graduate Fellows (these fellows are Graduate Center doctoral students who are also from underrepresented groups).
 We try to provide as much overlap between the academic discipline of the Pipeline Undergraduate and Graduate Fellows.

-Research Project - Research and scholarly writing is the foundation of any graduate school application.
-Pipeline students conduct a research project (topic chosen by the student) directed by a CUNY faculty mentor (also chosen by the student).
+Thesis/Research Project - Research and scholarly writing is the foundation of any graduate school application.
+Pipeline students conduct a research project or produce a thesis (topic chosen by the student) directed by a CUNY faculty mentor (also chosen by the student).
 This project forms the basis of students' research statement or statement of purpose...that important piece of a grad school application.